NEONScience/WORKSHOP-AEMON-J-DSOS-2022/README.md

 workshop: An introduction to workflow management software in ecology (<https://aquaticdatasciopensci.github.io/day2-bigdata/>).

+The file `complete_workflow_example.zip` contains the final workflow product for this workshop.

 <!-- ****** Prep ****** -->

 ## Preparation for the workshop